huishiqi/HSBC_Auth/README.md

 9. List<Role> myAllRoles(String token);

 Main Entities:
 1. User: contains all user information
 2. Role: contains all role information

 Main services:
-1. AuthService: do the token generate and invalidate
+1. AuthService: do the token generation and invalidate

 2. UserService: functions with users
-including: create user, delete user, user login in check, add role to user, check user roles, get all user roles
+including: create user, delete user, user login check, add role to user, check user role, get all user roles

 3. RoleService: functions with roles
-including: create roles, delete role, get role by roleName
+including: create role, delete role, get role by roleName
-4. AuthApi: All main business api provided, how the interface is designed.

 Main utils:
-1. JwtUtils: do token generation using JWT, and token verify
+1. JwtUtils: do token generation using JWT, and token verification

 2. PasswordUtil: do password encoding by hash and password match

 3. StringUtils: utility of String

-External libraries:
+External libraries used:
-1. java-jwt: this is used for the jwt token generation after user login.
+1. java-jwt: this is used for the token generation with expire time and username claimed after user login.
 2. junit and mockito-core for unit test